St. Ursula Academy (Toledo, Ohio): Academics

 SUA operates on the collegiate block schedule (also referred to as the 4x4 Collegiate Block).
 Students take four 80-minute classes in each semester and rotate most classes at the end of the first semester.
 Exceptions to this format are extended AP courses and nine-week, "term-long" classes.
 In the middle of the day, students also have a "seminar" period during which they can work on assignments, seek assistance from teachers, and collaborate on group projects.

 Core courses provide a student with 23 academic credits for graduation, out of 31.5 units of academic credit required: English (4.5 units), Math (4 units), Social Studies (3 units), Science (3 units), Foreign Language (2 units), Theology (4 units), Computer Application (.5 unit), Health (.5 unit), Fine Art (1 unit), Physical Education (.5 unit), and Personal Finance (.5 credit).

 Twenty classes are offered in an honors format, such as English, American Literature, Pre-Calculus, Algebra, Geometry, Chemistry, Biology, Physics, Anatomy & Physiology, World History, French, and Spanish, Vocal Music.
 Eighteen classes are offered at an AP level as well, including Calculus, Chemistry, English Literature, Human Geography, Psychology, Statistics, US Government, and US History.

 SUA also offers many elective courses, including Film, Speech, Science, Literature, Economics, Design, Single Survival Life Skills, The Art of Musical Theater, Dance, Psychology, Women's Health, and others.

+The Leadership Program

+Building on SUA’s history and foundation of developing young women as leaders, in Spring 2021, President Mary Werner and former principal Nichole Flores, who died in 2024, announced SUA’s selection as the first school in the nation to provide a four-year, applied neuroscience and evidence-based leadership curriculum for high school girls taught during the academic school day.
+Advised by some of the thought leaders in coaching and leader development, The Leadership Program has received international recognition as a “leadership and management idea with the potential to change the world.”
+(Thinkers50 Radar List 2022).

+The SUA Leadership Program is a nine-week, required course for every high school student.
+The curriculum is delivered within a best-practice leadership development framework that engages both faculty, as certified in-school Leadership Coaches, and students, as learners and peer leaders.

+The Class of 2025 is the first group of Arrows to complete all four years of the Leadership Program at SUA.
+In addition to their diplomas, they also received Leadership Certificates to signify this accomplishment.